-James lectures for the Royal Photographic Society in London, and also hosts workshops on street photography.
+James lectures for the Royal Photographic Society in London, and also leads photography workshops around Devon, where he is based.
 He undertakes a range of commercial work from some of the world’s most recognisable companies such as Microsoft, Panasonic, and Vodafone to name just a few.

 Marcus has been a professional photographer since 2008, with his skills spanning almost every genre of photography, but building his foundation as a travel photographer.
 He’s now based on the Isle of Skye where he leads photography workshops, holidays and wilderness tours.

 As a travel photographer Marcus has previously lived in San Francisco, Venice, and Beijing, but has also worked extensively in places like Rwanda, India, and the more remote areas of China.
 He’s visited over fifty countries, with colleague James, on photographic assignments for the likes of Microsoft, Panasonic, Caffe Nero, China Southern Airlines, and Visit Britain.
 He also lectures at the Lacock School of Photography in southern England.

 Out of the many places Marcus has been to and photographed, Utah stands out head and shoulders above the rest.
 The diversity of landscapes in such a small area is a photographer’s dream, from deep river gorges, to delicate stone arches, there are limitless compositions and images to take.

 Harry might be the youngster of the team but his experience far outweighs his years having guided and photographed around the world from the Canadian Rockies to China.